Lithuanian partisans: Decline: 1949–1953

-In February 1949, partisan leaders met in the village of Minaičiai and established the centralized command, the Union of Lithuanian Freedom Fighters.
-Brigadier General Jonas Žemaitis was elected as its chairman.
-On February 16, 1949, the 31st anniversary of the Act of Independence of Lithuania, the Joint Staff of the Union of Lithuanian Freedom Fighters signed a declaration on the future of Lithuania.
-The declaration stated that reinstated Lithuania should be a democratic state, that would grant equal rights for every citizen, based on freedom and democratic values.
-It did declare that Communist party is a criminal organization.
-The document of the declaration has survived and was preserved by the KGB.
-In 1999, the Lithuanian Seimas (parliament) formally recognized this declaration as Declaration of Independence.
+In February 1949, partisan leaders met in the village of Minaičiai and established a centralized command, the Union of Lithuanian Freedom Fighters.
+Brigadier General Jonas Žemaitis was elected chairman.
+On February 16, 1949, the 31st anniversary of the Act of Independence of Lithuania, the Joint Staff of the Union of Lithuanian Freedom Fighters signed a declaration on the future of Lithuania stating that the reinstated Lithuania should be a democratic state that would grant equal rights for every citizen based on freedom and democratic values.
+It did declare that the Communist party was a criminal organization.
+The document of the declaration survived and was preserved by the KGB.
+In 1999, the Lithuanian Seimas (parliament) formally recognized this declaration as a Declaration of Independence.

-Juozas Lukša was among those who managed to escape to Western countries; he wrote his memoirs – Forest Brothers: The Account of an Anti-Soviet Lithuanian Freedom Fighter, 1944–1948 – while in Paris and was killed after returning to occupied Lithuania in 1951.
+Juozas Lukša was among those who managed to escape to Western countries; he wrote his memoirs – Forest Brothers: The Account of an Anti-Soviet Lithuanian Freedom Fighter, 1944–1948 – in Paris, and was killed after returning to occupied Lithuania in 1951.
 By the early 1950s, the Soviet forces had eradicated most of the Lithuanian nationalist resistance.
-Intelligence gathered by the Soviet spies in the West and KGB infiltrators within the resistance movement, in combination with large-scale Soviet operations in 1952 managed to end the campaigns against them.
+Intelligence gathered by the Soviet spies in the West and KGB infiltrators within the resistance movement, in combination with large-scale Soviet operations in 1952, managed to end the campaigns against them.

 Adolfas Ramanauskas (code name Vanagas), the last official commander of the Union of Lithuanian Freedom Fighters, was arrested in October 1956 and executed in November 1957.
 The last Lithuanian anti-Soviet resistance fighters killed in action were Pranas Končius (code name Adomas) and Kostas Liuberskis (code name Žvainys).
-Končius was killed on July 6, 1965 (some sources indicate he shot himself on July 13 in order to avoid capture) and awarded the Cross of Vytis in 2000.
+Končius was killed on July 6, 1965 (some sources say he shot himself on July 13 in order to avoid capture) and awarded the Cross of Vytis in 2000, which was later revoked in 2015 due to his involvement in the Holocaust.
 Liuberskis was killed on October 2, 1969; his fate was unknown until the late 2000s.
 Stasys Guiga (code name Tarzanas) died in hiding in 1986.